mpaddocktx/Cintra-Cloud-Workshop/README.txt

 7. Change the wallet from auto-login to password type.
     a.
 Find the SSO file location using: select * from v$encryption_wallet;

     b.
-Remove the file cwallet.ssh from the location above.
+Remove the file cwallet.sso from the location above.

     c.
 Close the wallet using:
     administer key management set keystore close;

     d.
 Re-open the wallet using:
     administer key management set keystore open identified by "Welcome1#";

     e.
 Verify that the wallet type is now "PASSWORD" using: select * from v$encryption_wallet;